front-matter/invenio-rdm-starter/docs/index.md

 ## Introduction

 InvenioRDM is the turn-key research data management platform.
 Detailed documentation is available [here](https://inveniordm.docs.cern.ch).
-InvenioRDM Starter allows easy deployment and configuration of InvenioRDM, which allows enables running InvenioRDM on your local computer in 15 min.
+InvenioRDM Starter allows easy deployment and configuration of InvenioRDM, which enables running InvenioRDM on your local computer within 15 min.
 This is achieved by providing

 * a prebuilt Invenio-App-RDM Docker image.
 * a Docker Compose configuration file with sensible defaults.